openshiftio/openshift.io/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: bug
+name: Bug report
-about: Bug report
+about: Use this issue type to report anything unusual observed while using Openshift.io

 ---